StickNStones/GoT_PloT/README.md

 and
 https://www.reddit.com/r/dataisbeautiful/comments/bmgkfu/oc_the_downfall_of_game_of_thrones_ratings/

-Plot code is in the Jupyter Notebook GameOfThronesPlot.ipynb
+Plot code is in the Jupyter `Notebook GameOfThronesPlot.ipynb`.

 Paper on VADER
 http://comp.social.gatech.edu/papers/icwsm14.vader.hutto.pdf